team-formalist/formalist-standard-react/README.md

 ## Abstract Syntax Tree (AST)

-Each field is defined as an array of the overall AST.
+Form fields are defined in a AST matching the Formalist schema.
+The structure of the AST is as follows.

 ```js
 [